ACP IMpact

 Analyzing Annals

-(from December 2025 Annals for Educators)
+(from the May 2026 Annals for Educators)

 Annals for Educators is a Web Exclusives feature of Annals of Internal Medicine which includes activities using selected Annals articles to help medical educators in their teaching activities.